This one is written for Saudi Arabian Airlines in Manila. Please, please, please put me on your no-fly list.

 I used my time wisely, trying to figure out an alibi for just why I would be boarding this particular flight in such a manner.
 I also realized that this was serious business, and that the check-in staff may have just pushed me through into a bigger ambush at the gate.

 I took a deep breath and got to work.
 Perhaps I could talk my way through.
-How could I have encountered grizzly bears, bamboo vipers, Komodo dragons, and every other creature imaginable with less dread?
+How could I have encountered dangerous brown bears, bamboo vipers, Komodo dragons, and every other creature imaginable with less dread?

 Social hacking is highly underrated.
 The weakest links in any system are usually the humans involved.
 Machines only follow rules.
 Humans, unlike machines and Vulcans, are subject to emotions and therefore can be manipulated.
 Maybe this would be easier than I thought.
 My pulse began to even out.